stashed/docs/docs/concepts/crds/backupbatch.md

 `spec.schedule` is a [cron expression](https://en.wikipedia.org/wiki/Cron) that specifies the schedule of backup.
 Stash creates a Kubernetes [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) with this schedule.

+#### spec.executionOrder

+`spec.executionOrder` specifies whether Stash should backup the targets sequentially or in parallel.
+If `spec.executionOrder` is set to `Parallel`, Stash will start backup of all the targets simultaneously.
+If it is set to `Sequential`, Stash will not start backup of a target until all the previous members have completed their backup process.
+The default value of this field is `Parallel`.

+#### spec.members

+`spec.members` field specifies a list of targets to backup.
+Each member consists of the following fields:

+- **target :** Each member has a target specification.
+The target specification of a member is the same as the target specification of a `BackupConfiguration` explained [here](/docs/concepts/crds/backupconfiguration.md#spectarget).

+- **task :** `task` specifies the name and parameters of the [Task](/docs/concepts/crds/task.md) crd to use to backup the target.
+For more details, please see [here](/docs/concepts/crds/backupconfiguration.md#spectask).

+- **runtimeSettings :** `runtimeSettings` allows to configure runtime environment for the backup sidecar or job.
+You can specify runtime settings at both pod level and container level.
+For more details, please see [here](/docs/concepts/crds/backupconfiguration.md#specruntimesettings).

+- **tempDir :** Stash mounts an `emptyDir` for holding temporary files.
+It is also used for `caching` for faster backup performance.
+You can configure the `emptyDir` using `tempDir` section.
+You can also disable `caching` using this field.
+For more details, please see [here](/docs/concepts/crds/backupconfiguration.md#spectempdir).

+- **interimVolumeTemplate :** For some targets (i.e. some databases), Stash can't directly pipe the dumped data to the uploading process.
+In this case, it has to store the dumped data temporarily before uploading to the backend. `interimVolumeTemplate` specifies a PVC template for holding those data temporarily.
+Stash will create a PVC according to the template and use it to store the data temporarily.
+This PVC will be deleted according to the [backupHistoryLimit](#specbackuphistorylimit).
+For more details, please see [here](/docs/concepts/crds/backupconfiguration.md#specinterimvolumetemplate).

+- **hooks :** Each member has its own hook field which allows you to execute member-specific pre-backup or post-backup hooks.
+For more details about hooks, please visit [here](/docs/concepts/crds/backupconfiguration.md#spechooks).

+#### spec.hooks

+`spec.hooks` allows performing some global actions before and after the backup process of the members.
+You can send HTTP requests to a remote server via `httpGet` or `httpPost`.
+You can check whether a TCP port is open using `tcpSocket` hooks.
+You can also execute some commands using `exec` hook.

+- **spec.hooks.preBackup:** `spec.hooks.preBackup` hooks are executed on each backup session before taking backup of any of the members.
+- **spec.hooks.postBackup:** `spec.hooks.postBackup` hooks are executed on each backup session after taking backup of all the members.

+For more details on how hooks work in Stash and how to configure different types of hook, please visit [here](/docs/guides/latest/hooks/overview.md).

+#### spec.runtimeSettings

+`spec.runtimeSettings` This runtime settings is applicable for CronJob(used to create `BackupSession`) only.
+For more details, please see [here](/docs/concepts/crds/backupconfiguration.md#specruntimesettings).

 #### spec.backupHistoryLimit

 `spec.backupHistoryLimit` specifies the number of `BackupSession` and its associate resources (Job, PVC etc.) to keep for debugging purposes.
 The default value of this field is 1.
-Stash will cleanup the old `BackupSession` and it's associate resources after each backup session according to `backupHistoryLimit`.
+Stash will clean up the old `BackupSession` and it's associate resources after each backup session according to `backupHistoryLimit`.

 #### spec.paused